Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Examples

 The data set considered is the Salamander data set originally discussed by \citet{https://doi.org/10.1111/1365-2664.12585} which is included in the R-package \texttt{glmmTMB} \citep[see][]{RJ-2017-066} and consist of $n=644$ observations.
 The ``mean'' linear predictor $\boldsymbol{\eta}$ involves a total of 7 fixed effects (including an intercept term, with corresponding parameter $\boldsymbol{\beta}_{\eta}\in\mathbb{R}^{7}$) and a total of 23 random effects $\mathbf{b}\in\mathbb{R}^{23}$ with common variance parameter $\sigma^{2}$.
 The ``zero inflation'' linear predictor $\mathbf{g}$ consist of the same 7 fixed effects (with corresponding parameter $\boldsymbol{\beta}_{g}\in\mathbb{R}^{7}$).
 Due to a complicated sparsity structure in $\mathbf{G}(\mathbf{q})$, and the moderate dimension of $\mathbf{q}=(\log(\sigma^{2}),\mathbf{b},\boldsymbol{\beta}_{\eta},\boldsymbol{\beta}_{g})$, dense storage of $\mathbf{G}(\mathbf{q})$ was used as it resulted in slightly better performance.
 Further details are provided in Appendix \ref{subsec:Details-for-Poisson}.

-Table \ref{tab:Results-for-the-salamander-count} provides results for the RM and EM samplers.
-The $\hat{R}$-statistics indicated that both samplers exhibits satisfactory mixing.
-It is seen that RM sampler is substantially slower in terms of simulating the same (process time) amount of trajectory, owing to that each evaluation of Hamilton\textasciiacute s equations is substantially more costly than for the EM counterpart.
-The ESS of $\sigma$ along with the worst case ESSes across $\boldsymbol{\beta}_{\eta}$, $\boldsymbol{\beta}_{g}$ and $\mathbf{b}$ are similar for the two methods except for a much poorer ESS for $\boldsymbol{\beta}_{g}$ for the EM sampler.
+Table \ref{tab:Results-for-the-salamander-count} provides results for the RM, EM and Stan samplers.
+The $\hat{R}$-statistics indicated that all samplers exhibits satisfactory mixing.
+It is seen that RM sampler is substantially slower than EM in terms of simulating the same (process time) amount of trajectory, owing to that each evaluation of Hamilton\textasciiacute s equations is substantially more costly than for the EM counterpart.
+Further, Stan uses an order of magnitude less time than EM.
+The ESS of $\sigma$ along with the worst case ESSes across $\boldsymbol{\beta}_{\eta}$, $\boldsymbol{\beta}_{g}$ and $\mathbf{b}$ are similar for RM and EM except for a much poorer ESS for $\boldsymbol{\beta}_{g}$ for the EM sampler.
 This shortfall is likely to be related to the non-linear interaction between $\boldsymbol{\beta}_{g}$ and the remaining sampled quantities.
-The RM sampler, on the other hand, exhibit no such inefficiencies, and the RM sampler also has the highest ESS per CPU time for $\boldsymbol{\beta}_{g}$ (and hence fastest worst-case sampling).
+The RM sampler, on the other hand, exhibit no such inefficiencies indicating that the proposed metric tensor is able to reflect these interactions.
+Even if Stan has relatively moderate raw ESSes for $\boldsymbol{\beta}_{\eta},\boldsymbol{\beta}_{g}$ and $\mathbf{b}$, the very small CPU time of Stan result in the smallest time-weighted ESS for all parameters/latent variables for this model.